+Welcome to Asher Kai’s nursery.
 This space.
-It makes me take a deep breath when I walk into the room.
-And believe me, with this kid this lovely of a room is a TOTAL requirement.
-He gets the hardest baby ever award.
+It makes me take a deep breath when I walk in.
+And believe me, with this kid, this lovely of room is a TOTAL requirement.
+He gets the “hardest baby ever” award.
 But his room is pretty sweet.
+You can also see it over on Project Nursery.

 Like all of the inspiration in my home, it usually comes from a key piece.
 Whether it be fabric or wallpaper, rugs or a color, something needs to ground your design and inspire the compilation of the space.
-For Kai’s sweet room that was the wallpaper.
+For Kai’s sweet room that was the wallpaper which is by Cole and Son called Great Wave in stone color.
 Everything hangs on it’s color scheme and pattern.
-We found the wall color by matching samples to the wallpaper.
+We found the wall color (Benjamin Moore Classic Grey) by matching samples to the wallpaper.
 Once you have your foundation, everything else falls into place.

 I usually sit in the space, pencil and paper in hand and sketch it out.
 It helps me figure out where furniture goes, without breaking my husbands back.
 This also helps me know what I’m looking for when I start the furniture hunt.
 I’m drawn to symmetry and clean aesthetic.
 I was a bit bummed I couldn’t do matching side tables on either side of the crib, the room size just wouldn’t allow for that.
 Once I know where things go, then the fun begins.